OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 # 4. Remove the failed execution marker
 rm /tmp/processAPINotes_failed_execution

-# 5. Wait for next cron execution (recommended)
+# 5. Wait for next execution
-# The script is designed to run automatically via crontab.
+# If using daemon mode: it will retry automatically
-# After removing the marker, wait for the next scheduled execution
+# If using cron: wait for next scheduled execution
-# (typically every 15 minutes for processAPINotes.sh).
 # Manual execution should only be used for testing/debugging.
 ```